kmatarese/glide/README.md

 Installation
 ------------

-> ⚠️ **Warning**: This project is in an alpha state.
+> ⚠️ **Warning**: This project is in an alpha state and is maintained on an as-needed basis.
 Please test carefully for production usage and report any issues.

 ```shell
 $ pip install glide